stephenjohnlimb/gradlekafka/README.md

 # {"name":"gradle-kafka","tags":["1.0-SNAPSHOT"]}
 ```

-You can dump the `version` in `build.gradle` and try again and will see an additional version in there.
+You can bump the `version` in `build.gradle` and try again and will see an additional version in there.

 i.e. ` {"name":"gradle-kafka","tags":["1.0.0","1.0-SNAPSHOT"]}`